Salento: Italy’s Best Kept Secret

 Salento’s geographical location was perfect for invaders attacking from the sea, so there are remnants and ruins of lighthouses, bastions surrounding sea towns, castle walls, moats and towers dotting the coastline — reminders of the largely unsuccessful attempts to protect its inhabitants.

-There are still parts of Salento where a version of the Greek language is spoken, and the bleached-white buildings stacked on hillsides certainly bring to mind that part of the world.
+Greek is still spoken in some parts of Salento, and the bleached-white buildings stacked on hillsides certainly bring to mind that part of the world.

 I went to Salento with all of my American-ness and tried to make it fit me.
 But Salento doesn’t need to change; it needs to hang on to that which makes it unique.
 It was I who needed to adapt and embrace the rhythm of the place, to sort out what drew me there in the first place: I wanted to understand the sway of life in a place like this, where the original Italian vita bella still exists.
-Miraculously, once I was purified, I understood it all.
+Miraculously, once purified, I understood.